- On the iOS device, go to Settings.

 Note: If an "Unable to Verify Certificate" message appears, tap Accept.
 This is a standard certificate verification response.

 - The following screen should appear with Mail, Contacts, Calendars, Reminders, Notes set to ON.
-Select Save to continue.
+Choose which service you would like to activate on this device, then select Save to continue.

 Result: Your MIT Exchange mail is now configured and your account information should now download to your device.